withastro/astro/GOVERNANCE.md

 _Note: This process is still in progress, and the Discord bot that will power it is not yet built.
 For now, manually nominate/self-nominate by posting in Discord._

-- Self-nominate by running `!contribute` in any Discord channel and briefly describe your qualifying contribution (link recommended).
+- Self-nominate by running `!contribute` in the `#new-contributors` Discord channel and briefly describe your qualifying contribution (link recommended).
 - Connect your Discord account with GitHub (or Reddit, Twitter, etc.) to automatically get recognized for future contributions.